ToGe3688/ioBroker.ai-toolbox/README.md

 ## Quick Start
 1. Install the adapter.
-2. Create Account and g et API Token from openrouter.ai
+2. Create Account and get API Token from openrouter.ai
 3. Configure the adapter with the API Token.
 4. The Example tools created at installation use the free model meta-llama/llama-3.2-3b-instruct:free for OpenRouter.
 5. Send a message to the tool with the .text_request datapoint and check .text_response for the response.